-"The notification file must contain the following data:

-1° the nature of the foodstuff;

-2° the list of ingredients of the product (qualitative and quantitative);

-3° the list of nutrients added per recommended portion of the foodstuff to be consumed daily on the labelling or per quantity of the foodstuff equal to the average daily intake of that foodstuff provided for in Annex 2 for the foodstuffs referred to in Article 43;

-4° if applicable, the nutritional analysis of the product;

-5° the final version of the labelling as marketed;

-6° the data necessary to assess the nutritional value;

-7° the commitment to carry out frequent analyses at different times of the product and to make the results available to the Service.
+- "The notification file must contain the following data: - 1° the nature of the foodstuff; - 2° the list of ingredients of the product (qualitative and quantitative); - 3° the list of nutrients added per recommended portion of the foodstuff to be consumed daily on the labelling or per quantity of the foodstuff equal to the average daily intake of that foodstuff provided for in Annex 2 for the foodstuffs referred to in Article 4; - 4° if applicable, the nutritional analysis of the product; - 5° the final version of the labelling as marketed; - 6° the data necessary to assess the nutritional value; - 7° the commitment to carry out frequent analyses at different times of the product and to make the results available to the Service.

+&lt;sup>3 Point 3° differs in articles 8 and 12 which require instead: "3° the list of qualitative and quantitative data on other substances, per unit and per daily portion, as well as data on their toxicity and stability" (article 8) and "3" the list of qualitative and quantitative data on known significant active substances or markers, per unit and per daily portion, toxicity and stability" (article 12).

-Payment of a fee per notified product in pre-dosed form to the account of the Budget Fund for Raw Materials and Products in accordance with Article 10(1) of the Royal Decree of 13 November 2011 laying down the fees and contributions due to the Budget Fund for Raw Materials and Products and meeting the conditions set out in the request to pay is necessary for the submission of the notification file" (article 4 ; article 8 and 12 of the Draft amendment are drafted almost identically).
+Payment of a fee per notified product in pre-dosed form to the account of the Budget Fund for Raw Materials and Products in accordance with Article 10(1) of the Royal Decree of 13 November 2011 laying down the fees and contributions due to the Budget Fund for Raw Materials and Products and meeting the conditions set out in the request to pay is necessary for the submission of the notification file" (article 4; article 8 and 12 of the Draft amendment are drafted almost identically).